chrisjrn/tuokcehc/README.md

 PCI DSS compliant third-party payment processor (by redirecting to or loading in an iframe a payment page served by the payment processor) can file SAQ A.  This applies to merchants who use the non-free Stripe.js program, because it loads a payment page from Stripe in an iframe.
+It may also apply to merchants who embed `tuokcehc.js`, because it also loads the payment page from the Flask application in an iframe.

 E-commerce merchants who "partially outsource" their payment processing (e.g. by serving their own payment page and sending cardholder data to a payment processor by JSONP) must file the longer SAQ A-EP and have quarterly vulnerability scans performed by an Approved Scanning Vendor.
-This applies to merchants who use Epirts.js, because it uses JSONP instead of an iframe, to avoid causing the customer to run non-free JavaScript programs loaded by Stripe's payment page.
+This applies to merchants who use Epirts.js, including the `tuokcehc.js` Flask application, because it uses JSONP instead of an iframe to communicate with Stripe, to avoid causing the customer to run non-free JavaScript programs loaded by Stripe's payment page.

-Therefore, under PCI DSS 3.0, **Epirts.js may not be used to process live payment cards without first completing PCI SAQ A-EP and having an ASV perform quarterly vulnerability scans**.
+Therefore, under PCI DSS 3.0, **Epirts.js may not be used to process live payment cards without first completing PCI SAQ A-EP and having an ASV perform quarterly vulnerability scans, or deploying to a hosting environment that itself certifies that it performs such vulnerability scans**.
 Currently, the only way to control your store's checkout process and ensure that no non-free JavaScript programs are distributed to your customers is to use a program like Epirts.js (or process cardholder data directly on your server) and pay for a scanning service.
 Such is the state of payment processing.